Juliansgith/Juliansgith/README.md

 I'm 24, based near The Hague, finishing my BSc at Utrecht University of Applied Sciences.

-I think eval-driven & Test driven development is underrated, that AI tooling rewards engineers who treat it as a first-class part of the stack rather than autocomplete, and that most "AI-driven" products are actually rule-based products with an LLM bolted on for content generation — and that's often the right call.
+I think eval-driven & Test driven development is underrated, that AI tooling rewards engineers who treat it as a first-class part of the stack rather than autocomplete, and that most "AI-driven" products are actually rule-based products with an LLM bolted on for content generation, and that that's often the right call.

 ### Get in touch